Atraxian123/WXL-Equip-Extension-CSV/README.md

 For the original wxl-equipextension module

 https://github.com/Furioz420
-For the .original .csv implementation
+For the original .csv implementation

 ---